rayriffy/elysia-rate-limit/README.md

 Default: `60000`

-Duration for requests to be remembered in **miliseconds**.
+Duration for requests to be remembered in **milliseconds**.
 Also used in the `Retry-After` header when the limit is reached.

 ### max